 X86 Architecture

-Refers to the processor architecture used in most PCs.
-Important when choosing compatible streaming software and hardware encoders.
+The processor architecture used in most PCs is essential when choosing compatible streaming software and hardware encoders.

 XR (Extended Reality)